Pass the 2014 ICC E2 Commercial Electrical Inspector Exam!

 The course includes

-Quick Card – Solar Photovoltaic Systems 2014 NEC: This 6-page laminated card provides all the essentials in Solar Photovoltaic (PV) Systems needed on a daily basis by electrician and PV installers. based on the 2014 NEC
+Quick Card – Solar Photovoltaic Systems 2014 NEC: This 6-page laminated card provides all the essentials in Solar Photovoltaic (PV) Systems needed daily by electricians and PV installers. based on the 2014 NEC

 Solar Photovoltaic (PV) Systems – General Requirements & Identification ● Circuit Requirements ● Maximum Voltage, Circuit Sizing & Current ● Circuit Requirements – Overcurrent Protection ● Circuit Requirements – Stand-Alone Systems ● Circuit Requirements – Arc-Fault Circuit & Rapid Shutdown ● Disconnecting Means ● Buildings & Other Structures ● Disconnecting Means – Disconnection of Photovoltaic Equipment ● Wiring Methods ● Grounding ● Marking/Identification